firstred/postnl-api-php/docs/quickstart.rst

     ``string``|``UsernameToken`` - `required`

     The ``apikey`` to use for the API.
-Note that if you want to switch from the legacy API to the new SOAP and REST API you will have to request a new key.
+Note that if you want to switch from the legacy API to the new REST API you will have to request a new key.
 The username can be omitted.
     If you want to connect to the legacy API you should pass a ``UsernameToken`` with your username and token set:

     .. code-block:: php